Bachelor of Science in Health Sciences

 |General Education Requirements|

 |The student must complete the General Education Requirements of the College of Arts and Sciences.||9|

 |HLSC 201||Anatomy & Physiology I||1|

 |HLSC 202||Anatomy and Physiology II||1|

 |HLSC 499||Senior Research Project||1|

-Natural Science Course: select one course from the following
+Natural Science: select one unit from the following